envoyproxy/gateway/docs/latest/user/rsa+ecdsa-secure-gateways.md

 ## TLS Certificates

-We will reuse the the CA certificate and key pair generated in the [Secure Gateways](secure-gateways.md) guide and use this CA itself to sign both RSA and ECDSA certificates of the Server.
+Reuse the the CA certificate and key pair generated in the [Secure Gateways](secure-gateways.md) guide and use this CA to sign both RSA and ECDSA Server certificates.
 Note the CA certificate and key names are `example.com.crt` and `example.com.key` respectively.